-The objective in this task is to develop portable excitations sources that can generate vibrations in structures with amplitudes larger than those of ambient vibrations.
-Towards this objective, an impulse generator will be designed and manufactured.
-The existing mobile seismic shaker (a vibroseis truck) will be upgraded to perform soil-structure interaction tests.
+In the next 12 months The existing mobile seismic shaker (a vibroseis truck) will be upgraded to perform soil-structure interaction tests.
 The equipment will be used to excite multi-story buildings, and the results will be compared to those from ambient vibrations and earthquakes.

 At the end of the Task, a report will be prepared to summarize the specifications on portable excitation sources, the structures selected for the tests, test results, and the recommendations on utilization of test equipment.